Virabhadrasana

 1. Bend the right knee and lock the left knee to keep the left leg straightened.

-1. Move your trunk to the right side and lift the hands at a 90-degree angle.
+1. Move your trunk to the right side and lift your hands at a 90-degree angle.

 1. Lift the head and gaze at the third eye channel.
 Hold the posture for 10-20 seconds.